 Athletes are particularly vulnerable to foot injuries, whether they’re chronic injuries from overuse or acute injuries from a sudden incident.
 Trust the elite team of doctors at Complete Foot and Ankle to help you get back to your game as soon as possible.
-Athletes in Ridgewood or Newark, New Jersey, or the surrounding areas can call the office to meet with Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS for diagnosis and treatment.
+Athletes in Ridgewood or Newark, New Jersey, or the surrounding areas can call the office to meet with Dr. Jacob Reinkraut, Dr. Michelle Suh; and Danny Gomez, DPM, FACFAS, for diagnosis and treatment.
 You can also book an appointment online.

 Any number of injuries can happen to your feet and ankles when you play sports.
 Common issues include: